agrant16/CheckersBot/README.md

 many levels of the search tree that the IDDFS attempts to search.

 TIME is the max time to perform the search.
-There are approximately 100,000,000,000,000,000,000 possible board states in checkers.
+There are approximately 100,000,000,000,000,000,000 possible board states in a standard 8x8 game of checkers.
 Attempting to search them all would not be a wise task.
-Using Alpha-Beta pruning helps to minimize the branches of the tree we actually search, but even with pruning the search can run a long time.
-By setting a time limit we are assured that the bot will choose a move in a some reasonable amount of time.
+Using Alpha-Beta pruning helps to reduce the branches of the tree we actually search, but even with pruning the search can run a long time.
+By setting a time limit we are assured that the bot will choose a move in what we have decided is some reasonable amount of time.

 The bot also has a built in scoring function which it uses by default to assign a score to the current state being looked at.
 It's a fairly naive algorithm